 Does the work being done have a long-term vision of eradicating the diseases from future generations (no), or just looking at snake-oil impact on the current generation (yes)?
 I’d say we are quite literally gearing up for humanity to have these diseases into the future with unwavering prevalence, possibly minimizing their impact on those willing to be tested and take medication.

 SCA pipe dreams

-The up-and-coming SCA pipe dream is that CRISPR can help with it.
-CRISPR works at the zygote stage (even better at the fertilization stage), getting into the blastocystic or embryonic stages.
-But it’s science fiction to consider it able to fix the billions of neurons in a mature cerebellum with SCA.
+The up-and-coming SCA pipe dream is that single-cell CRISPR (i.e., gene editing) can help with it.
+CRISPR without a mechanism of delivery into mature organisms works at the zygote stage (even better at the fertilization stage), maybe getting into the blastocystic or embryonic stages.
+To fix SCA in an adult, a delivery mechanism is needed to fix the billions of neurons in a mature cerebellum.

-Does CRISPR even theoretically offer us with SCA anything over IVF with PGD, which has been available for 20+ years?
+Does single-cell CRISPR offer us with SCA anything over IVF with PGD, which has been available for 20+ years?
 No—it would still be used in conjunction with IVF and involve the discarding of unused embryos.
-IVF with PGD (available for 20+ years) can be used to discard zygotes that are determined to have a genetic defect, whereas CRISPR (now experimental only; considered human genetic engineering, which is banned now in the U.S.) is for changing (or “fixing”) the genome before cell replication begins.
+IVF with PGD (available for 20+ years) can be used to discard zygotes that are determined to have a genetic defect, whereas single-cell CRISPR can theoretically fix a defective genome before cell replication begins.

-I think that in the realm of gene silencing, the latest fervor over antisense oligonucleotides (ASOs) will be overtaken with CRISPR fever, because even though neither offers a perfect solution, CRISPR will be seen as better than ASOs because it’s more permanent—modifying the DNA in the genome, rather than the messenger RNA.
+I think that the latest fervor over antisense oligonucleotides (ASOs—a form of gene silencing, not gene editing) will be overtaken with CRISPR fever, because even though neither offers a perfect solution, CRISPR will be seen as better than ASOs because it’s more permanent—modifying the DNA in the genome, rather than leaving the defect in the DNA and affecting only the messenger RNA.